Many first-time snowboarders start out by renting their board. Wise move!

 Conclusion

-However, if you are serious about snowboarding, buying your own board and gear is an excellent investment.
+However, if you are serious about snowboarding, buying your own board and gear is a great investment.

 If you need any more pointers, drop me a comment below.